techquest/isw-payment-sdk-ios/README.md

     if responseCode == PaymentSDK.SAFE_TOKEN_RESPONSE_CODE {
         // To handle Safetoken OTP see below: Authorize Card Purchase With OTP } else if (responseCode == PaymentSDK.CARDINAL_RESPONSE_CODE) {
-        // To handle OTP see below: Authorize Wallet Purchase With OTP }
+        // // To handle Cardinal authorization see below: Authorize PayWithCard using OTP }
 })
 ```